 When Mmakgabo Helen Sebidi talks it is not light chitchat but reflections on issues that inform and have created her.
 It is as if Mmakgabo Helen Sebidi has become the archetypal crone, further weaving the connection between herself, the land and her grandmother.
 Her conversation has a way of returning to "the rural” and her grandmother, a return to the land and the female.

-Mmakgabo Helen Sebidi first worked at The Artists’ Press in Newtown in 1993, some of the plates were drawn but somehow in the rush of urban confusion both artist and studio did not find time to complete the project.
+Mmakgabo Helen Sebidi first worked at The Artists’ Press in Newtown in 1992 and completed a lithograph on stone.
+Another print was started and some of the plates were drawn but somehow in the rush of urban confusion, both artist and studio did not find time to complete the project.
 Having moved to a rural area and being surrounded by a more intact environment, it was time to invite Mmakgabo Mmapula Mmankgato Helen Sebidi back.
 Sebidi decided to work on the largest size that we can handle.
 Masterfully drawing her images in eight colours she worked on ball grained films building the image up using litho crayons, watercolour pencils and India ink.
 The print is done in her unique style that she has built up over the span of her career.
-Most of Mmakgabo Helen Sebidi work celebrates the strength and resilience of women, but not in an idealised way.
+Most of Mmakgabo Helen Sebidi's work celebrates the strength and resilience of women, but not in an idealised way.